Sexually Motivated Crimes in Florida

 Revocation of the Driver’s License for Prostitution Using a Motor Vehicle

-Can your Florida’s driver license be revoked if you are convicted of a crime involving lewdness or prostitution?
+Can your Florida driver’s license be revoked if you are convicted of a crime involving lewdness or prostitution?

 Yes, it can because Florida Statute Section 322.26(7) requires the mandatory revocation of a driver’s license after a conviction for “[a]ny violation of the law against lewdness, assignation, and prostitution where such violation has been effected through the use of a motor vehicle.”

-Florida Statute Section 322.26 does not permit the revocation of the driver’s license when the defendant only used the vehicle to drive to the scene of the crime.
-Instead, the statute requires something more, such as the crime taking place while the defendant is inside the vehicle.
+Florida Statute Section 322.26 does not permit the revocation of the driver’s license when the defendant only used the vehicle to drive to the crime scene.
+Instead, the statute requires something more, such as the crime occurring while the defendant is inside the vehicle.
 Watson v.
 State, 556 So.
 2d 489 (Fla.
 2d DCA 1990).

 Special Bond Considerations in Sex Crime Cases